Frederick Bee: Opposition to Chinese exclusion

-F. A. Bee wrote a letter to the Senate in 1882 when Congress was debating the Chinese Exclusion Act.

-Excerpts -- "I believe that the immortal truths of the Declaration of Independence came from the same source with the Golden Rule and the Sermon on the Mount......
+Bee wrote to the Senate in 1882 when Congress was debating the Chinese Exclusion Act.
+He protested the Act, writing that "I believe that the immortal truths of the Declaration of Independence came from the same source with the Golden Rule and the Sermon on the Mount......
 As surely as the path on which our fathers entered a hundred years ago led to safety, to strength, to glory, so surely will the path on which we now propose to enter bring us to shame, to weakness, and to peril."
+He argued that if the American local and central governments ignored the crimes against Chinese in the United States. then Americans in China would be massacred in return.

 Bee was appointed a Mandarin of the Blue Button by the Chinese Government in April, 1882.
-The Chinese Exclusion Act was enacted on May 6, 1882.